lawnjunk/c-the-hard-way/README.md

 * the number **0** is false, all other numers are true
 * while loops ya'know
  * use them when you dont know exactly how long a loop gun run

+### ex12 if, if else , else
+* controll your flow with conditional
+* if, if else else ya' know